paytonrules/paytonrules.github.io/software-development/_posts/2014-10-03-output-arguments.markdown

 ---
-layout: default
+layout: ebomb
-title: On Output Arguments
+title: Are Output Arguments Bad?
 ---
 In _Clean Code_ Bob Martin disparages output arguments, saying "In general output arguments should be avoided."
 But are they always bad?
 This was the question [posed](https://groups.google.com/forum/#!topic/clean-code-discussion/uLOAGBPRcMU) at the Clean Coders google group that prompted this post.